stevegmag/webonwater-webonwater/scripts/README.md

 - Builds the Next.js application with static export
 - Creates the `out` directory if it doesn't exist
 - Creates a .nojekyll file in the output directory
-- Copies public assets to the output directory
+- Copies the public directory to the output directory

 Run with:
 ```bash